Shadow the Hedgehog (game)

 Though he was thought dead after the events of Sonic Adventure 2, Shadow has returned - with amnesia.
 He does not understand who he is or where he's from, but he's determined to find out, be it from Black Doom, the leader of an alien race who claims he and Shadow made a pact involving the Chaos Emeralds, or from Dr. Eggman, who seemed to be experimenting on Shadow for an unknown purpose in Sonic Heroes.
 He may also have to learn his secrets from the very military organization that he swore revenge against, G.U.N..
 Essentially, all parties are after the Chaos Emeralds and know something of Shadow's past, and he intends to get them first and make one of them talk.

+The game's stages each have a different morality to them.
+For example, clearing the Hero mission of Iron Jungle, a Neutral stage, takes you to Cosmic Fall, a Semi Hero stage.
 There are 10 endings in the game, and five possible final sixth missions (each having two ways of being completed).
 All 10 endings are listed from top (most evil) to bottom (most heroic)

 - GUN Fortress, Dark (Pure Dark - Dark): Shadow defeats Sonic and Diablon and moves to destroy the whole planet.

 - GUN Fortress, Hero (Pure Dark - Hero): Shadow betrays Black Doom and defeats him at the last minute, proceeding to take over the world on his own.